Particular/docs.particular.net/nservicebus/the-nservicebus-host.md

 ## Custom initialization and startup

-As of NServiceBus v5 you customize the endpoint behavior using the `IConfigureThisEndoint.Customize` method on your endpoint configuration class.
+As of NServiceBus v5 you customize the endpoint behavior using the `IConfigureThisEndpoint.Customize` method on your endpoint configuration class.
 Just call the appropriate methods on the `BusConfiguration` parameter passed to the method.

 ## Logging

 As of NServiceBus v5 logging for the host is controlled with the same API as the core.
 This is documented [here](logging-in-nservicebus.md).

-Just make the API calls in your implementation of `IConfigureThisEndoint.Customize` mentioned above.
+Just make the API calls in your implementation of `IConfigureThisEndpoint.Customize` mentioned above.

 #### NServiceBus v4 and v3